Trump looks to ‘shake up the Dems’ with New Hampshire rally

 Vice President Mike Pence and Ivanka Trump, the president’s daughter and senior adviser, got to the state ahead of the president to do some campaigning.

 Also being deployed by the president’s re-election campaign were Republican Sens.
-Lindsey Graham and Rand Paul, House Republican Whip Steve Scalise, New Hampshire Gov. Chris Sununu and Trump’s former campaign manager, New Hampshire resident Corey Lewandowski.
+Lindsey Graham and Rand Paul, House Republican Whip Steve Scalise, New Hampshire Gov. Chris Sununu and Trump’s former campaign manager, New Hampshire resident — and once-rumored Senate candidate — Corey Lewandowski.

-The marquee event was to be Trump’s rally, which supporters began lining up for Sunday.
-Images of bundled-up supporters camped outside the SNHU Arena in Manchester broke through the news coverage of the Democratic primary.
-And Trump’s campaign advisers were eager for footage of Air Force One’s arrival later in the day.
+The marquee event was to be Trump’s rally, held in front of a massive crowd at a downtown arena.
+Images of bundled-up supporters camped outside the SNHU Arena in Manchester as early as Sunday broke through the news coverage of the Democratic primary.
+As Air Force One touched down in New Hampshire, a stream of TrumpWorld luminaries — including Vice President Mike Pence and first son Donald Trump Jr. — preceded the president to the stage.

+A frequent topic from the stage: broadsides against the impeachment that imperiled Trump’s presidency.

+“Justice was served, our Constitution was defended and President Trump was acquitted forever!”
+Pence told the roaring crowd.

 New Hampshire has always loomed large in Trump’s political lore as the first nominating contest he won during 2016’s heated Republican primaries.
 He was about to take the stage at a rally in Manchester that October when news broke that the FBI was re-opening its investigation into Democrat Hillary Clinton’s emails, breathing new life into his then-struggling campaign.
 And it was the site of the penultimate rally of the 2016 contest — an extravagant send-off just hours before a post-midnight rally in Michigan.

-Though Trump narrowly lost New Hampshire in the general election four years ago, his team believes it is one of the few states that could flip to red in November.
+Though Trump narrowly lost New Hampshire in the general election four years ago, his team believes it is one of the few states, along with Minnesota and perhaps New Mexico, that could flip to red in November.
 Democrats in the state had a different view.

 “It’s obvious that Trump and the RNC are desperate to put New Hampshire in play after losing the state by 3,000 votes in 2016.
 But we’ll make sure that Granite Staters know that he has broken his promises to his state and he will lose here again in November,” New Hampshire Democratic Party Chairman Ray Buckley told reporters.